Latest Project

 Three international artists, Iman Aoun (Ashtar Theatre, Ramallah, Palestine), Haider Al Timimi (Theater Antigone, Kortrijk, Belgium), and Maud Hendricks (Outlandish Theatre, Dublin, Ireland), each working at a different proximity to Gaza, ask how does an artist’s contextual distance shape their work in relation to Gaza, freedom, and truth-speaking?

-An original chorus of nine Ireland-based performers will be joined by new chorus members who meet and perform in a single afternoon.
-Together they respond to Antigone — the archetypal artist — and The Kings — the global powers — from a Global North and European perspective, creating a loud response to current violence.
+An original chorus of nine Ireland-based performers are joined by new chorus members who meet and perform in a single afternoon.
+Together they respond to Antigone [the archetypal artist] and The Kings [the global powers] from a Global North and European perspective, creating a loud response to current violence.

 The intervention will be followed by a post-show response.